Student-led courses in sustainability

 How do students work at CEMUS?

 How does CEMUS work and how is it to work as a course coordinator?
-Sanna Gunnarsson and Jakob Grandin give us some answers (FILM 5min).
+Sanna Gunnarsson and Jakob Grandin give us some answers in the YouTube film below.

 - University Centre with approximately 20 student-led courses across the subjects of environment, development and sustainability.

 - Students are hired as course coordinators, who plan, implement and evaluate a university course

 - A goal of CEMUS is that even the students who take the courses are actively involved and have influence